rackerlabs/support-how-to/content/how-to/cloud-load-balancers/content-caching-for-cloud-load-balancers/index.md

 #### How long is content cached?

-Up to 10 minutes, depending on the load and amount of traffic being handled by the load balancer host.
+The system caches content for up to 10 minutes, depending on the load and amount of traffic handled by the load balancer host.

-If a cached file is requested before expiration the load balancer retrieves a new copy of the file early to prevent the file from being uncached during a period of heavy traffic.
+If a cached file is requested before expiration, the load balancer retrieves a new copy of the file earlier than usual to prevent the file from being uncached during a period of heavy traffic.

-#### Can I choose how long files will be cached?
+#### Can I choose how long to cache files?

 No, not at this time.
-You cannot purge a file from the cache manually, but it will be automatically removed when its cache time expires.
+You cannot purge a file from the cache manually, but it the system automatically removes it when its cache time expires.

 #### Do nodes share a cache?